vippsas/vipps-developers/newsletters/2022-01-newsletter.md

 [Recurring API documentation](https://github.com/vippsas/vipps-recurring-api)
 for more details.

+We are also working on providing an event log for each chargeId.
+You can "star" the Vipps Recurring APi repo or subscribe to this newsletter to get updates.

 # Vipps Login directly from phone number and QR code

 The Vipps Login API now supports merchant-initiated login directly from a phone